grafana/grafana/docs/sources/installation/configuration.md

 ### login_cookie_name

-The cookie name for storing the auth token, default is `grafana_session`.
+The cookie name for storing the auth token, the default is `grafana_session`.

 ### oauth_state_cookie_max_age